KhronosGroup/SYCL_Reference/source/iface/device.rst

   bool has(aspect asp) const;

+Returns true if this SYCL device has the given aspect.
+SYCL applications can use this member function to determine which optional features this device supports (if any).

 ``has_extension``
 =================

+..
+TODO: Decide what to do with deprecated API

 ::

   bool has_extension(const string_class &extension) const;

+Deprecated, use ``has()`` instead.

-Returns True if device supports the extension.
+Returns true if this SYCL device supports the extension queried by the extension parameter.

+..
+STOPED HERE

 ``create_sub_devices``
 ======================